aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### Tls
-While authentication limits which clients can connect, TLS can be used to encrypt traffic between client/server and check the server’s identity.
-Additionally - in the most secure version of TLS with NATS - the server can be configured to verify the client's identity, thus authenticating it.
-When started in TLS mode, a nats-server will require all clients to connect with TLS.
+While authentication restricts the number of clients that can connect, TLS can be employed to encrypt traffic between the client and server, verifying the server's identity.
+Furthermore, in the most secure version of TLS (NATS), the server can be configured to verify the client's identity, thereby authenticating it.
+Upon initiating TLS mode, a nats-server will mandate that all clients connect using TLS.
-Moreover, if configured to connect with TLS, client libraries will fail to connect to a server without TLS.
+Additionally, if configured to utilize TLS, client libraries will fail to establish connections to servers without TLS.

 **Type**: [CertificateConfiguration](../core/certificate-configuration)